Chandra-MARX/marxs/docs/design/tolerancing.rst

 A common problem when designing an instrument is to estimate how much the performance degrades with increasing misalignments.
 Detailed alignment work costs time and money, in particular if the alignment has to be done under X-rays and in vacuum.
 It is much cheaper if the alignment tolerances are loose and machining a surface is precice enough.

-There are many different degrees of freedom to consider.
+There are different degrees of freedom to consider.
 Each element can be moved in space in 6 ways, rotation around all three principal axes and translation along all three principal axes.
 Usually, misalignment will lead to reduced performance, e.g. because a mirror covers only part of the beam or because a detector is not located at the focus position any longer.
 In addition to positional uncertainties, some elements have other parameters that effect the perfomance in much the same way as misalignment does.
 For example, for dispersion gratings the grating period could differ a little from the specificed value.
 MARXS provides tools to help with the tolerancing process.